Kulai Municipal Council

+MPKU Building in 2000, taken before the construction of a new building.

 Kulai Municipal Council (Majlis Perbandaran Kulai, MPKU) is the local authority of Kulai District in Johor, Malaysia since 21 April 2004.
-It was formerly known as Kulai District Council (Majlis Daerah Kulai, MDKu) from 1 January 1976 until 20 April 2004.
+It was formerly known as Kulai District Council (Majlis Daerah Kulai, MDK) from 1 January 1976 until 20 April 2004.
 Over the years, its administrative area increases from 123 km^{2} to 747 km^{2}.

 The council covers nine towns in Kulai District, namely: Kulai, Saleng, Senai, Seelong, Sengkang, Sedenak, Kelapa Sawit, Ayer Bemban and Bukit Batu.
 These towns had their own local councils prior to merger and formation of the then-District Council.

 MPKU's headquarters has been located at the Kulai District government complex in Taman Kulai since the establishment of the Kulai District Council, with the old building fronting the new office building at the entrance of the headquarters' premises.